Optimal error bounds for nonexpansive fixed-point iterations in normed spaces: Introduction

 \subsection{Previous results on convergence rates}

-A crucial step in establishing the convergence of the iterates is to bound the fixed point residual $\|x^n-Tx^n\|$ and to prove that it converges to 0, a property named as {\it asymptotic regularity} after \cite{browder1966solution}.
-For descent methods in smooth convex optimization, this is linked to the strong convergence of the gradient $\|\nabla f(x^n)\|\to 0$.
+A crucial step in establishing the convergence of the iterates is to bound the fixed point residual $\|x^n-Tx^n\|$ and to prove that it converges to 0, a property named as {\it asymptotic regularity} after Browder \& Petryshyn \cite{browder1966solution}.
+For descent methods in smooth convex optimization, this corresponds to the strong convergence of the gradient $\|\nabla f(x^n)\|\to 0$.